Peliha-ip/Shellfish-Reigns/README.md

 Lobster claw extends attack reach
-Combining a crab claw and a lobster claw with sticks gives the player the crustacean staff that extends both Perfume repels creepers, undead mobs, spiders, cave spiders, silverfish and wardens Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, pakiceti, sniffers, ocelots, and mantis shrimps
+Combining a crab claw and a lobster claw with sticks gives the player the crustacean staff that extends both Perfume repels creepers, undead mobs, spiders, cave spiders, silverfish and wardens Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots, and mantis shrimps
+Pakiceti show interests towards whales and dolphins Cold ocean ruins can have pakicetus husk in suspicious gravel

+Advancements:
+Brace for the Mace (Collect the crustacean staff) Mommy's Favorite (Eat every cooked shellfish)
+A New Look (Change an hermit crab)
+The Rave (Make crabs dance)
+Pearl Hunter (Collect a pearl)
+Andean Groove (Play any note on a charango)
+Krill Caller (Place a krill block next to a whale)
+Big Splash, Tiny Splash (Breed two whales with one krill block each) Primordial Potential (Dig up a pakicetus husk from suspicious gravel) Genesis of a Pakicetus (Smelt a pakicetus husk to obtain pakicetus DNA) Whaley Interesting (Obtain a pakicetus egg from the pakicetus reviver) When Whales & Dolphins Had Legs (Hatch a pakicetus calf)